galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 !["An image of the concepts of trimming and filtering reads, with reads represented by bold bars; trimming represented by crosses over various locations in each read."](images/trimfilterreads.png){: width="800"}

-*Trimming and filtering workflow*
+## Trimming and filtering workflow

-> ### {% icon hands_on %} Hands-on: Run the Trim and Filter workflow
+> <hands-on-title>Run the Trim and Filter workflow</hands-on-title>
->* Find this workflow, enter the correct input files, and run.
+> * Find this workflow, enter the correct input files, and run.
-* What it does: Trims and filters raw sequence reads according to specified settings.
+> * What it does: Trims and filters raw sequence reads according to specified settings.
-* Inputs:
+> * Inputs:
-  * Long reads (format fastq)
+>   * Long reads (format fastq)
-  * Short reads R1 and R2 (format fastq)
+>   * Short reads R1 and R2 (format fastq)
-* Outputs: Trimmed and filtered reads:
+> * Outputs: Trimmed and filtered reads:
-  * fastp_filtered_long_reads.fastq.gz (But note: no trimming or filtering is on by default)
+>   * fastp_filtered_long_reads.fastq.gz (But note: no trimming or filtering is on by default)
-  * fastp_filtered_R1.fastq.gz
+>   * fastp_filtered_R1.fastq.gz
-  * fastp_filtered_R2.fastq.gz
+>   * fastp_filtered_R2.fastq.gz
-* Tools used:  fastp (Note.
+> * Tools used:  fastp (Note.
 The latest version (0.20.1) of fastp has an issue displaying plot results.
 Using version 0.19.5 here instead until this is rectified).
-* Input parameters: None required, but recommend removing the long reads from the workflow if not using any trimming/filtering settings.
+> * Input parameters: None required, but recommend removing the long reads from the workflow if not using any trimming/filtering settings.
-* Workflow steps:
+> * Workflow steps:
-  * Long reads: fastp settings:
+>   * Long reads: fastp settings:
-  * These settings have been changed from the defaults (so that all filtering and trimming settings are now disabled).
+>   * These settings have been changed from the defaults (so that all filtering and trimming settings are now disabled).
-  * Adapter trimming options: Disable adapter trimming: yes.
+>   * Adapter trimming options: Disable adapter trimming: yes.
-  * Filter options: Quality filtering options: Disable quality filtering: yes.
+>   * Filter options: Quality filtering options: Disable quality filtering: yes.
-  * Filter options: Length filtering options: Disable length filtering: yes.
+>   * Filter options: Length filtering options: Disable length filtering: yes.
-  * Read modification options: PolyG tail trimming: Disable.
+>   * Read modification options: PolyG tail trimming: Disable.
-  * Output options: output JSON report: yes
+>   * Output options: output JSON report: yes
-  * Short reads: fastp settings:
+>   * Short reads: fastp settings:
-  * adapter trimming (default setting: adapters are auto-detected)
+>   * adapter trimming (default setting: adapters are auto-detected)
-  * quality filtering (default: phred quality 15), unqualified bases limit (default = 40%), number of Ns allowed in a read (default = 5)
+>   * quality filtering (default: phred quality 15), unqualified bases limit (default = 40%), number of Ns allowed in a read (default = 5)
-  * length filtering (default length = min 15)
+>   * length filtering (default length = min 15)
-  * polyG tail trimming (default = on for NextSeq/NovaSeq data which is auto detected)
+>   * polyG tail trimming (default = on for NextSeq/NovaSeq data which is auto detected)
-  * Output options: output JSON report: yes
+>   * Output options: output JSON report: yes
-* Options:
+> * Options:
-  * Change any settings in fastp for any of the input reads.
+>   * Change any settings in fastp for any of the input reads.
-  * Adapter trimming: input the actual adapter sequences.
+>   * Adapter trimming: input the actual adapter sequences.
 (Alternative tool for long read adapter trimming: Porechop.)
-  * Trimming n bases from ends of reads if quality less than value x  (Alternative tool for trimming long reads: NanoFilt.)
+>   * Trimming n bases from ends of reads if quality less than value x  (Alternative tool for trimming long reads: NanoFilt.)
-  * Discard post-trimmed reads if length is < x (e.g. for long reads, 1000 bp)
+>   * Discard post-trimmed reads if length is < x (e.g. for long reads, 1000 bp)
-  * Example filtering/trimming that you might do on long reads: remove adapters (can also be done with Porechop), trim bases from ends of the reads with low quality (can also be done with NanoFilt), after this can keep only reads of length x (e.g. 1000 bp)
+>   * Example filtering/trimming that you might do on long reads: remove adapters (can also be done with Porechop), trim bases from ends of the reads with low quality (can also be done with NanoFilt), after this can keep only reads of length x (e.g. 1000 bp)
-  * If not running any trimming/filtering on nanopore reads, could delete this step from the workflow entirely.
+>   * If not running any trimming/filtering on nanopore reads, could delete this step from the workflow entirely.
 >
 {: .hands_on}

-*Trim and filter reads: results*
+## Trim and filter reads: results

 There are two fastp reports - one for the illumina reads and one for the nanopore reads.
 We have only processed illumina reads in this example.
 Look at the fastp illumina report.
 (Note: the title in the report refers to only one of the input read sets but the report is for both read sets.
 This is a known issue under investigation.)